chrisreade/PenroseKiteDart/README.md

 ## Tgraphs to Describe Finite Tilings

-Tile Graphs (Tgraphs):

-Tgraphs use a simple planar graph representation for patches of tiles.
+Tile Graphs (Tgraphs) use a simple planar graph representation for patches of tiles.
-For example
+For example:

     fool :: Tgraph
     fool = makeTgraph [RD (1,2,3),LD (1,3,4)   -- right and left dart